 Actor-Shared Background: Sean Connery and Scott Glenn both served in the navy before becoming actors.
 Connery served in the Royal Navy, Glenn served in the United States Marine Corps.
 The Marines are (along with the United States Navy) part of the U.S. Department of the Navy.note The two service branches have shared the Department since 30 June 1834.

 The scenes on the flight deck were shot on the actual Enterprise.

-Scott Glenn (Mancuso) also spent a month aboard USS Salt Lake City where he was treated as though he was the commanding officer.
+Scott Glenn (Mancuso) took an overnight cruise aboard USS Salt Lake City where he was treated as though he was the commanding officer, and the experience would influence his portrayal of Mancuso on the Salt Lake City's commanding officer, Thomas B. Fargo.
 According to director John McTiernan he came back completely different, very soft-spoken and calm, with a manner he described as being similar to a college president.